Visit Uluru: Australia’s Natural Wonder

 Alternatives to staying in a hotel would be to visit Uluru as part of an Adelaide to Darwin road trip and sleep in a campervan.
 You could sleep in a tent or a swag as well and sleep under the stars in the outback!

-If none of those options appeal to you, then here are few hotels in Uluru to check out!
+If none of those options jump out at you, then here are few hotels in Uluru to check out!

 Sails in the Desert – 5-star Hotel in Yulara.
 If you want to stay in luxury during your trip to Uluru, this is the place.